 Select: Select the desired entry to delete the corresponding user information.
 It is multi-optional.
 The current user information can't be deleted.

-User ID, Name, Access Level and status:
+User ID, Name and Access Level:

 Displays the current user ID, user name, access level and user status.